dakrill/nginx/README.md

 Usage
 =====
-Add 'nginx' to you rnode's run list
+Add 'nginx' to your node's run list

 Requirements
 =====